 It’s important to keep your vitamin D levels in the blood adequate in order to stay healthy and reduce the risk of developing certain illnesses.
 Long-term vitamin D deficiency together with some other factors may contribute to the development of illnesses such as heart disease and cancer.

-Functions of vitamin D are many:
+The functions of vitamin D are many:

 - it is essential for healthy teeth and bones